CharliePalm/CharliePalmWebsite/README.md

-# PersonalWebsite
+# CharliePalmWebsite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
+This is the angular project for my music career.
+You can see it live at charliepalm.com

 ## Development server